alddiaz/MATLAB_AprilTag3/procedure.md

-# How to compile MATLAB_AprilTag3 - The AprilTag3 MEX wrapper for MATLAB for Linux
+# How to compile MATLAB_AprilTag3: The MATLAB MEX wrapper for Linux
-**Aldo Díaz**, Linköping, 2019

 ## STEP 1: Compile AprilTag library